 - Each guestroom has a unique personality; Jonathan’s suite has a rustic feel, with a barn door.

 - The guest powder room lost the poodle wallpaper, replaced with a trendy black and white rain drop design.
 Gold hardwareand a retro toilet with a high tank and pull chain reflect the 20s.

 - The master bedroom reflects sanctuary and romance with an electric fireplace, smoldering dark walls, and a velvet headboard.

 - The original glass-paned pocket doors leading into the den were refinished and 10” of height added to allow for the raised ceiling.
 A window seat, framed original blueprints of the house, a big tufted leather chair and many whimsical vintage decor pieces finish the new office.

-- Show-stopping curved conservatory windows added period charm and tons of natural light in the big family kitchen.
+- A show-stopping curved conservatory added period charm and tons of natural light in the big family kitchen.
+A well-built conservatory could increase your home’s value by at least 5%.
 A black range and vent hood create a focal point visible from the dining room and kitchen.
 Drew declares, “The kitchen is 100% the heart of the home.”